sea1815/pyshop/README.md

 pyshop
 ======

-A project to build the online shop.
+A project used to construct online shop with themes, multi-language, multi-user, plugins and more features.